yxuhan/ReflectanceMM/README.md

         |- resnet50-0676ba61.pth
 ```

 2. Download the `BFM_model_front.mat` following the instructions of [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch#prepare-prerequisite-models), and put it into the BFM directory.
-Then, run the following command to convert the BFM09 to our format: `python convert_bfm09.py`.
+Then, run the following command to convert the BFM09 to our format to obtain `morphableModel-2009.pkl`: `python convert_bfm09.py`.
 After the above steps, the structure of BFM folder should be:
 ```
 ReflectanceMM
 |- BFM